freedomofpress/securedrop/docs/source.rst

 |Source Interface with Javascript Disabled|

-If this is the first time you're using the Tor Browser, it's likely that you have JavaScript enabled and that the Tor Browser's security setting is set to "Low".
-In this case, there will be a purple warning banner at the top of the page that encourages you to disable JavaScript and change the security setting to "Safest":
+If this is the first time you're using the Tor Browser, it's likely that you have JavaScript enabled and that the Tor Browser's security level is set to "Low".
+In this case, there will be a purple warning banner at the top of the page that encourages you to disable JavaScript and change the security level to "Safest":

 |Source Interface Security Slider Warning|

-Click the **Security Setting** link in the warning banner, and a message bubble will pop up explaining how to adjust this setting:
+Click the **Security Level* link in the warning banner, and a message bubble will pop up explaining how to adjust this setting:

 |Fix Javascript warning|